AMartins87/world-of-makaton/README.md

 ![Navigation bar image](wireframes/fixed_navbar.PNG)

-- Home page image:
+- <strong>Home page image:</strong>
     - The header shows the name of the website, using the a chosen color of purple shade (#894ac5).
     - The header's tagline gives the user clear information about what the website is about.

 ![Home page image](wireframes/home_page.png)

-- Footer:
+- <strong>Footer:</strong>
     - Contains social media links leading to Faceboook, Twitter and YouTube and link to an email in form of icons.
 The links will open in a new tab to allow easy navigation and avoid using 'back' button to return to the page.
 The email link will open the user's choice of email software, i.e. desktop mail app/Outlook and the Email
     - Contains copyright information, including year of creation and my name

 ![Footer image](wireframes/footer.PNG)

-- About:
+- <strong>About:</strong>
     - This section gives the user information about what Makaton (subject of the website) is, how it is used and the best tips on how to start learning it.
     - Image shows the character of Mr Tumbles from CBeebies shows 'Something Special'

 ![About page image](wireframes/about_page.PNG)

-- ABC:
+- <strong>ABC:</strong>
     - This page contains images of the Makaton finger alphabet.
 Every single picture has a thin border to separate each image from each other and again allow better user experience

 ![ABC page image](wireframes/abc_page.PNG)

-- Sign Up:
+- <strong>Sign Up:</strong>
-    > Sign up page has a form to collect user's details if they would like to receive news & updates
+    - Sign up page has a form to collect user's details if they would like to receive news & updates
-    > Form collects name, email and selection of newsletter type the user would like to receive
+    - Form collects name, email and selection of newsletter type the user would like to receive
-    > Users will be able choose if they would like to get text materials, video tutorials or informations about any running workshops.
+    - Users will be able choose if they would like to get text materials, video tutorials or informations about any running workshops.
 The user will be asked to submit their name and email address.

 ![Sign Up page image](wireframes/sign_up_page.PNG)